-You can easily stay impartial when discussing the worlds current state of affairs.
+You can easily stay impartial when discussing the world’s current state of affairs.
 Stick to current events that are more positive or topics that anyone can relate to in order to avoid any deeper discussions you might not be ready for.

-RELATED READING: How to tell if a girl likes you
+RELATED READING: How to Tell if a Girl Likes You

 Talking about travel is a broad topic that can cover a lot of ground in a conversation.
 Whether either of you travel a lot or not doesn’t take it off the table.
-This is when you can find out if she wants to travel, her dream travel destination, and where she’s been if she travels all the time.
+This is when you can find out if she wants to travel, her dream travel destination, or where she’s been if she travels all the time.

 Discussing travel can be enlightening and entertaining.
 She might have some exciting experiences, or she could enjoy listening to you share your own experiences.
 Once again though, don’t brag if you live a jet-set lifestyle, it can be less interesting and more irritating.
 Keep the focus on her travel experiences, and respond with your own when it’s relevant or opens the door to other things to talk about.

 10. The Future!

 Talk about your five-year plans, or even take it the sci-fi route and imagine up the future of the planet together.
-Don’t forget to have fun with it.
+Don’t forget to have fun with it!
 It’s a conversation not a job interview.